Click a topic to see the policy

 New ways of funding infrastructure in WA are needed to ease congestion, lift productivity, generate economic growth and jobs and keep our assets in Australian hands.

-If One Nation hold the balance of power at the next State Election, we will examine the creation of a Western Australian Infrastructure Finance Corporation.
+If I hold the balance of power at the next State Election, we will examine the creation of a Western Australian Infrastructure Finance Corporation.